CloversChemistry/CloversChemistry.github.io/_pages/teaching/teaching.md

 ### CHEM 454: Organic Spectroscopy
 Identification of organic compounds by spectroscopic methods: infrared, nuclear magnetic resonance, ultraviolet and mass spectroscopy.
 Laboratory work includes application of spectroscopy in identifying unknowns with confirmation by chemical methods.
 6 month.

+## NAU Supplemental Instructor

+### General Chemistry 1
+Assisted students with homework and made practice exams to help facilitate learning.
+6 months.
+### Organic Chemistry 2
+Created practice exams and problems on the fly to help students learn the subject matter.
+2 years.
 <br><br>

 [Return to top](/teaching/#table-of-contents)